TWO NEW BOOKS, AND REMEMBERING INDIE ROCK’S GREATEST ALBUM ON ITS 20TH ANNIVERSARY

 In the end, holding these books side by side, neither Earles nor the Mould/Azzerad collaboration offers a whole lot to the fan who doesn’t have at least some predisposed fondness for the music of Hüsker Dü or Bob Mould.
 But that’s to be expected, perhaps; we’re not talking about the Beatles or the Rolling Stones here, whose stories transcend the music they made.
 “See a Little Light” comes closest, and love him or hate him, Mould tells a story that you don’t just read but can actually feel.
 This is the smarter and and more refined product by far.
 Which, for Hüsker apostles, is a little bit sad, because it’s Earles who was writing for us.

-This story below originally ran on Salon.com in 2004, on the 20th anniversary of the release of Zen Arcade
+The following story originally ran on Salon.com in 2004, on the 20th anniversary of the release of Zen Arcade

 SELF-CONSCIOUSNESS, MAYBE, IS THE HALLMARK OF A DYING ART.
 Surely it’s the case with what eventually became known as “alternative rock,” a genre whose tailspin into artistic banality is maybe unprecedented in the history of popular culture.
 In the day we called it “indie,” or “underground,” until such adjectives grew wildly out of synch with its mainstream embrace.
 Today, bankrolled by billion-dollar labels and obsessed with little more than its own self-image, alt-rock drones on, a cadre of snarky, slicked-up soundalikes.